-Tsuugaku Densha, by TSUKUSHIMA Sango and MiyuBy Emily • Dec 21st, 2010 • Category: Fantasy, One-Shot, TSUKISHIMA Sango, Tsuugaku Densha
+Tsuugaku Densha, by TSUKUSHIMA Sango and MiyuBy Emily • Dec 21st, 2010 • Category: Fantasy, move, One-Shot, TSUKISHIMA Sango, Tsuugaku Densha

 Title: Tsuugaku Densha

 Margaret Comics, 2010

 I generally don’t buy manga volumes or manga magazines that have pictures of models/actors/real-people on the cover.
 I’m not sure why, but they usually annoy me.
 There are lots of random manga out there with photos of whoever the current popular idol singers are.
 I always pass them over.
 The only reason I actually ended up getting this book is because of a preview chapter posted on Shueisha’s s-manga.net website.
 Once again, hooray for free previews!
 I’m glad I looked at it, because the first chapter was enough to hook me, and I had to find out what happened next.
 I didn’t even realize until after I started reading it that I already have other manga by TSUKUSHIMA Sango, and that I have actually already talked about 2 of her other series on this site!
 That’s what I get for judging a book by the cover!
 This is a cute one-shot volume.
 I believe it is based on a keitai/cellphone novel that won a contest and was also published as a book.
 The same models posed for the cover of the book.